MicrosoftDocs/bot-docs/articles/bot-service-adapter-connect-webex.md

 In this article you will learn how to connect a bot to Webex using the adapter available in the SDK.
 This article will walk you through modifying the EchoBot sample to connect it to a Webex app.

 > [!NOTE]
-> The instructions below cover the C# implementation of the Slack adapter.
-For instructions on using the JS adapter, part of the BotKit libraries, [see the BotKit Slack documentation](https://botkit.ai/docs/v4/platforms/webex.html).
+> The instructions below cover the C# implementation of the Webex adapter.
+For instructions on using the JavaScript implementation, part of the BotKit libraries, [see the BotKit Webex documentation](https://botkit.ai/docs/v4/platforms/webex.html).

 ## Prerequisites

 * The [EchoBot sample code](https://github.com/microsoft/BotBuilder-Samples/tree/master/samples/csharp_dotnetcore/02.echo-bot)

 * Access to a Webex team with sufficient permissions to login to create / manage applications at  [https://developer.webex.com/my-apps](https://developer.webex.com/my-apps).
-If you do not have access to a Webex team  you can create an account for free at https://www.webex.com.
+If you do not have access to a Webex team  you can create an account for free at [www.webex.com](https://www.webex.com).

 ## Create a Webex bot app